Networking Step by Step

 - Develop Your Personal (or Elevator) Pitch.
 Your self-introduction is often called your “personal pitch” or “elevator pitch,” because you should imagine that you are stuck in an elevator with someone and you need to tell them about yourself and pique their interest before they get off.
 Think about how you can use this short period of time to not only introduce yourself but also convey something about who you are, what you do, and what you offer.

 - Follow Up and Make the Second Impression.
 It is critical that you respond to follow-up messages from your new contacts.
 Do not simply ignore a message because you are “busy.”
 Your professional contacts are also extremely busy, and they have taken time for you!
 Through continued active communication, such as an email when you learn something new related to your conversation, or when you come across something that may be helpful to that contact’s needs/career, or when you make a decision about your next steps (accept a new job, move to a new city, graduate from college, begin a new search, etc.), you are maintaining and building your connection.

 - Maintain Connections.
 Networking is an ongoing process, and you will continue to develop skills for keeping in touch with established contacts and reaching out to new ones.

 - Immediately After the Interaction.
 Take a minute after your conversation to make a few notations about the conversation and the person.
 You can use an online platform such as excel to keep track of your contacts, details of the interactions, and notes on your conversation and action items.
-Follow through with any commitments you made during the meeting and prepare and send a brief thank you (e-mail or hand written note) acknowledging that the information the interview gave you is important.
+Follow through with any commitments you made during the meeting and prepare and send a brief thank you (e-mail or hand-written note) acknowledging that the information the interview gave you is important.